simoneSantoni/data-viz-smm635/caseStudies/genderPayGap/README.md

 Is there any evidence to introduce customized policies to cope with gender pay gap?
 If so, which industries/places customized policies should focus on?

-# Deliverables

-Create a slideshow to be used for a 10 minute presentation directed to policy makers working for the UK government.
-The presentation should include the recommendation(s) along with geospatial visualizations/analysis supporting the recommendation(s).

-Upload the slideshow via Moodle by November 25.

 # References

 [1] Auspurg, K., Hinz, T. and Sauer, C., 2017.
 Why should women get less?
 Evidence on the gender pay gap from multifactorial survey experiments. _American Sociological Review_, 82(1), pp.179-210.